GabrielCalheiros/Cinema_Watchlist/README.md

 # Cinema_Recommendations

-An folder to store my cinema recommendations
+An folder to store my lists of media fruit of Skraping to my FlaskApp